yujie-o/robust-aigc-detection/README.md

 Our approach begins with a common **SigLIP2-based baseline**, which serves as the foundation for subsequent generalisation, robustness, and hybrid detection experiments.

+Our final selected model uses the **R2 robustness augmentation strategy**, where JPEG compression, Gaussian blur, and resize round-trip are applied sequentially to every training image.

 ### Baseline

 The baseline detector uses the pretrained `google/siglip2-base-patch16-256` model as a frozen image encoder.